TaranDahl/Phobos/docs/User-Interface.md

   - A techno type can be made aggressive stance by default by `AggressiveStance=true`.
   - A techno type can be disallowed to toggle its aggressive stance by `AggressiveStance.Togglable=false`.
     - `AggressiveStance.Togglable` is default to false for engineers, agents, and technos without a weapon and is not open-topped.
 It is default to true for anything else.
+  - A building type can be the exempt of aggressive stance by setting `AggressiveStance.Exempt=true`, in which case units under aggressive stance will try to not attack it as if the units were not under aggressive stance.
+However, they will still attack the building if it was a defensive structure or an occupied civilian structure.
   - Upon enter aggressive stance, `VoiceEnterAggressiveStance` will be played.
 If not defined, `VoiceAttack` will be played.
   - Upon exit aggressive stance, `VoiceExitAggressiveStance` will be played.
 If not defined, no voice will be played.
 - For localization, add the following keys into your `.csf` file.